geissdoerfer/shepherd/README.md

 This repository contains the hardware design files for the shepherd cape and the various capelets, the software running on each *shepherd* node as well as the tool to orchestrate a group of *shepherd* nodes connected to a network.

+The documentation is hosted on [readthedocs.io](https://shepherd-testbed.readthedocs.io/en/latest/)

 ## Features

  - High-speed, high resolution current and voltage sensing
- - Technology-agnostic: Currently solar and kinetic energy harvesting are supported
+ - Technology-agnostic: Currently, solar and kinetic energy harvesting are supported
  - Remote programming/debugging of ARM Cortex-M MCUs using Serial-Wire-Debug
  - High resolution, synchronized GPIO tracing
  - Configurable, constant voltage power supply for attached sensor nodes